AbhishekChauhan9036/Open-to-Intern-Project-Requirement/README.md

 ## Contributing

 Contributions are welcome!
-If you'd like to contribute to the Song Playlist App, please follow these steps:
+If you'd like to contribute to the Open to Intern Project, please follow these steps:

 1. Fork the repository.
 2. Create a new branch for your feature or bug fix.